Who we are

 We test our systems carefully with human oversight before we enable automated decisions, and we manually review the performance of the automated systems on a regular basis.

-We observe general trends in customer behaviour (such as via Google Analytics) to try to improve our services, but we don’t perform profiling in the sense that is intended by this phrase.
+We observe general trends in customer behaviour (such as via our site analytics) to try to improve our services, but we don’t perform profiling in the sense that is intended by this phrase.

 Industry regulatory disclosure requirements